FarzamMohammadi/ado-express/README.md

 - *deployment.log*: Containts deployment logs

 ## [/search-results](https://github.com/FarzamMohammadi/ado-express/tree/main/ado_express/files/search-results)
 - *deployment-plan.xlsx*: The output of search results that results in release note creation.
-This can also by used for deployment if USE_SEARCH_RESULTS environment variable is set to true
+This can also be used for deployment if *USE_SEARCH_RESULTS* is set to true
 - *search-results.log*: Contains search logs
 # Environment Variables
 ### Considerations: